WA Psycho-Oncology Service

 How can a clinical psychologist help?

-Clinical Psychologists can assist with a broad range of cancer related difficulties.
+A Clinical Psychologist, as a member of your cancer care team, can assist with a broad range of cancer-related difficulties.
 Some examples include:

 Who can attend the service?